 If you don’t have an attorney preparing your case and collecting the appropriate evidence, insurance companies won’t be as worried about a potential trial.
 They’ll be bold enough to offer you a lowball settlement knowing you’d have a very difficult time taking them to court.

 With a personal injury lawyer on your team, that threat becomes much more real.
 It’s the kind of pressure that persuades insurance companies to improve their settlement offers to victims.

 Contact a Los Angeles Personal Injury Lawyer

-Talking to a Los Angeles Personal Injury Attorney after an accident can make a huge difference in the stress and worry you’ll experience through your recovery.
+Talking to a car accident attorney in Los Angeles can make a huge difference in the stress and worry you’ll experience through your recovery.
 Victims should be allowed to heal for as long as they need without anxiety over getting medical care paid for and meeting normal monthly expenses.

 Learning the basics of when to hire a personal injury attorney for a car accident can turn knowledge into a weapon for your injury case.
 We will tell you whether you need an attorney.
 If you don’t need our help to get fair treatment, there’s no need to waste your time and money or ours.

 Allen Vaysberg, Esq. manages the personal injury practice of the Law Offices of Steers & Associates.
 By aggressively investigating the facts and using every available resource, Allen and the legal team of the Law Offices of Steers & Associates work tirelessly to defeat the tactics of insurance companies who attempt to withhold fair compensation from injured people.